 Over to you!

 That’s it from us.
-We hope that with this handy checklist at your disposal, you can create awesome first days for all of your new hires.
+We hope that with this handy checklist at your disposal, you can create an awesome onboarding program for your new hires.

 Want this check list as a PDF?